gongwan33/FunnyTestFramework/README.md

 -----------

 The Funny Test Framework is base on selenium.
-It consume the test vectors (precedures) from JSON files and translate them to selenium modules.
+It consumes the test vectors (precedures) from JSON files and translates them to selenium modules.
 It is designed for web functional test.

 ### Requirements